shawnau/mask_rcnn_pytorch/README.md

-> the pretrained model on coco dataset is under way. branch coco is not stable yet
+> the pretrained model on coco dataset is under way. branch coco is not stable yet. since the coco branch is not stable enough it serves as educational purpose for now :s

+TL;DR:
+ - Demo is under `demo.ipynb`
+ - Doc is under `doc/mask-rcnn-intro.ipynb`
+ - Configurations -> `configuration.py`
+ - `test` to play with those network headers

 # Mask RCNN PyTorch
 PyTorch 0.4 implementation of Mask-RCNN.
 This was the side-project of our work in [Kaggle Data Science Bowl 2018](https://github.com/shawnau/DataScienceBowl2018)